TheThingsIndustries/generic-node-se/CONTRIBUTING.md

 ### :mega: Discussions

 We love to discuss design decisions, device features and possible use cases with the community, so please use the [forum](https://www.thethingsnetwork.org/forum/).
-We have a special [category for The Generic Node](https://www.thethingsnetwork.org/forum/c/nodes/generic-node/88).

 ### :question: Questions